 A Comprehensive Review of the Stoeger M3000

 If you’re into your guns in a big way, then you may well be familiar with Stoeger Industries.
-Not a lot of people are, but serious shotgun fans might know more than the average pistol-slinger.
+You may even know the Soeger M3000.
+Not a lot of people do, but serious shotgun fans might know more than the average pistol-slinger.

 By the end of this article, you’ll probably want to know a little more about the company that have taken the mechanical core of high-end guns like Benelli, and served it up at the price of a water pistol.

 Okay, it’s not that much of a bargain.
 But the Stoeger M3000 is definitely a deal worth knowing about.

 This gun has steadily been gaining popularity in recent years, with its quality being acknowledged by serious hunters and recreational shooters alike.

 The company is a subsidiary of the famous Beretta Holding Group, and is based in Accokeek, Maryland.

 Despite such a prestigious and renowned parent company, Stoeger Industries doesn’t always get the recognition that it deserves.

 The reality is that this company is a master of Italian craft work, backed by some of the best in the industry.
 Stoeger is best known for manufacturing impressive weapons, especially over/under shotguns.